-Whether you’re a life-long New Englander or simply a visitor in search of some holiday cheer, opportunity abounds for Christmas memory-making in the whimsical winter wonderland that is New England during the holiday season.
+Whether you’re a life-long New Englander or simply a visitor in search of some holiday cheer, opportunity abounds for Christmas memory-making with all the wonderfully whimsical things to do for Christmas in New England.
 Whether you’re looking for small-town charm or big-city bang for your buck, you’ll find it on this list of the 10 Merriest Memory-Making Christmas Celebrations in New England!

 Christmas Prelude in Kennebunkport, ME

 What better way to kick off the Christmas season than with a full week of fun festivities, a Christmas Prelude, if you will?
 Holiday activities for the week include gingerbread house making, Christmas carol sing-alongs, a Cookie Crawl, a “Pooch Parade,” and so much more!
 As much fun as Kennebunkport is year-round, at Christmas it transforms from a cute coastal town into a magical sea-side holiday port with festive wreaths, garlands, and twinkle lights everywhere you look.